 Black-Pigmented Superfoods: A Rainbow of Benefits

-For years, health professionals have been advising others to “eat the rainbow,” advising to eat a wide variety of colorful fruits and vegetables.
+For years, health professionals have been advising others to “eat the rainbow,” a wide variety of colorful fruits and vegetables.
 For many, getting those 5-9 servings of fruits and vegetables is a struggle.
-How does one get the antioxidant, immune boosting, vitality supportive benefits of a rainbow of foods?
+How does one get the antioxidant, immune boosting, vitality-supportive benefits of a rainbow of foods?
 While there is no replacement for eating fruits and vegetables, by including black-hued superfoods, you can support your body with antioxidants powerful enough to make a difference.